w5xd/NyeVikingPowerMonitor/README.md

 # Battery Power Branch
 As of this writing, this branch in the archive is NOT TESTED.
-It appears that the function of the 4 Ni-Cd batteries in the original unit can be restored.
+It appears that the function of the 4 Ni-Cd batteries in the original unit can be (mostly) restored.
 This branch may eventually be updated to show how to accomplish that.

 # Nye Viking Power Monitor
 Brain transplant for Nye Viking Power Monitor RFM-003